-Risks Relating to Restarting Production at the Galaxy Property
+Risks Relating to Ramp-up of Production at the Galaxy Property

-The Corporation will require significant additional amounts of funding to restart operations at the Galaxy Property, including costs associated with recruiting and training new personnel, refurbishing the existing plant, constructing a new tailings retreatment facility and recommencement underground mining operations.
-Restarting production will also be subject to various governmental approvals.
-There can be no assurance that the Corporation will be able to restart production at the Galaxy Property at all or on time or to budget due to, among other things, and in addition to those factors described above, changes in the economics of the mineral projects, the delivery and installation of plant and equipment and cost overruns, or that the current personnel, systems, procedures and controls will be adequate to support the Corporation's operations.
-A failure by the Corporation to restart production at the Galaxy Property could have a material adverse effect on the Corporation's business, financial condition, results of operations and prospects.
+The Corporation will require significant additional amounts of funding to increase production at the Galaxy Property, including costs associated with recruiting and training new personnel, refurbishing the existing plant, constructing a new tailings retreatment facility and recommencement underground mining operations.
+Increasing production will also be subject to various governmental approvals.
+There can be no assurance that the Corporation will be able to increase production at the Galaxy Property at all or on time or to budget due to, among other things, and in addition to those factors described above, changes in the economics of the mineral projects, the delivery and installation of plant and equipment and cost overruns, or that the current personnel, systems, procedures and controls will be adequate to support the Corporation's operations.
+A failure by the Corporation to increase production at the Galaxy Property to the projected amounts could have a material adverse effect on the Corporation's business, financial condition, results of operations and prospects.